KyleBing/theme-cozy-tsp-crossmixos/README.md

 > Your TrimUI Smart Pro's version need to be v1.3.0
 > You can find the latest version in [https://github.com/cizia64/CrossMix-OS](https://github.com/cizia64/CrossMix-OS)

+It would take several copy-and-paste actions to apply a theme, so to make the process more convenient, I’ve created an app to handle it.
+You can use this app by following the instructions below.

 1. Download the project file.
    <img width="953" alt="download instruction" src="https://github.com/user-attachments/assets/4835a0ee-6730-4fab-bc97-7870b8a9f50b" />